Associate Professor of English

 Area of Study

 Creative Writing, Global Communication and Applied Translation

 Though I primarily teach courses in poetry, other interests include creative nonfiction, literary translation, and publishing.
 I have published a handful of essays, and I was an acquiring editor at Yale University Press, where I worked on titles in the categories of history, philosophy, literary studies, and general reference.
-I have translated poetry and fiction from Spanish, Italian, Vietnamese, and Arabic into English; my current focus is on the work of several contemporary Latin American poets.
+I have translated poetry and fiction from Spanish, Italian, Vietnamese, and Arabic into English; my current focus is on the work of several contemporary Latin American and Spanish poets.

 - M.F.A. in Poetry, Iowa Writers' Workshop